SphericalLabs/OpenSoundLab/README.md

 See https://www.ludwigzeller.net/projects/the-new-normal/ for more information.

-Credits: 'Rubber Med Gloves' by Komodoz, 'surgical mask' by F2A
+Credits: 'Rubber Med Gloves' by Komodoz, 'surgical mask' by F2A, 'Safety Goggles' by bariacg.

 ------